Mikko has steadily built an excellent SaaS company from Finland and is now expanding into the US as well. Read on for more.

 Mikko Honkanen: It helped a lot that we knew the pain point very well.
 We had spent a lot of time doing sales and coaching sales teams.
 When we started, we only had the idea.
 We were three people and, very quickly, a fourth person joined.
 The first 10 customers, we got by only having slides.
 We were very transparent with them.

 We said, “This is the idea we have.
 We will build a product and it’s going to work like this.”
 It was a big leap of faith for those customers to sign one-year contracts with us.
 The only thing we were able to say is, we will deliver this service in a few months but you need to sign up and pay upfront.
 What’s unique with Vainu is that we have been growing without external funding.
 We didn’t have salaries for the first six months.

 Very soon, we were able to ship a product.
-Even though it didn’t do lots of things, but the things that it did, it did very well.
+Even though it didn’t do lots of things, the things that it did do, it did very well.
 That’s important when it comes to MVP.
-Whatever you do, you need to those things very well.
+Whatever you do, you need to do those things very well.
 You don’t have to do too many things, but whatever is your main value proposition, try to do that very well.